pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--march-20-2021.md

 ---
-title: BECAUSE PEOPLE MATTER | the masterclass | March 20
+title: BECAUSE PEOPLE MATTER | the masterclass | May 22
-starting_date: 2021-03-20 00:00:00
+starting_date: 2021-05-22 00:00:00
 subtitle:
 introduction_html: >-
   <p>Do you want to push yourself creatively?</p><p>Do you feel like you need a
-  new boost in your photography?&nbsp;</p><p>Or do you want to broaden your knowledge about visual story-telling?&nbsp;&nbsp;</p><p>Than this is your chance!</p><p>Saturday March 20 in Amsterdam.</p>
+  new boost in your photography?&nbsp;</p><p>Or do you want to broaden your knowledge about visual story-telling?&nbsp;&nbsp;</p><p>Than this is your chance!</p><p>Saturday May 22 in Amsterdam.</p>
 gallery_url: /none/
 subscribe_url: 'https://forms.gle/pGE7hmUMi2G1EC6VA'
-subscribe_text: CLICK HERE TO SUBSCRIBE FOR THE MARCH 20 MASTERCLASS
+subscribe_text: CLICK HERE TO SUBSCRIBE FOR THE MAY 22 MASTERCLASS
 active: true
 ---